UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 - To install Chrome, go to [https://www.google.com/chrome/](https://www.google.com/chrome/), click on "Download Chrome" and follow the instructions on the website to finish the installation.
 - To install Firefox, go to [https://www.mozilla.org/en-US/firefox/new/](https://www.mozilla.org/en-US/firefox/new/), click on "Download Firefox" and follow the instructions on the website to finish the installation.

-## LastPass password manager
+## Password manager

-Some MDS courses (e.g. the capstone project) use the LastPass password manager to share credentials.
-Although we will not cover privacy and security topics until the second semester of the program, we recommend that you use a password manager such as LastPass to help you create strong passwords and store them securely, and to facilitate online authentication.
-You can sign up for a free LastPass account here: [https://lastpass.com/create-account.php](https://lastpass.com/create-account.php).
-We also recommend installing the LastPass Chrome or Firefox browser extension available here: [https://lastpass.com/misc_download2.php](https://lastpass.com/misc_download2.php).
+A password manager is an efficient and convenient measure to protect your online accounts from most common threats.
+While you don't strictly need to use one for any of the courses in MDS, we **highly recommend** that you set one up for your own benefit.
+Examples of reliable password managers include the ones built into Chrome and Firefox, [Bitwarden](https://bitwarden.com/), and [KeePassXC](https://keepassxc.org/) (if you prefer to sync your passwords manually).

 ## Slack